tixxit/optimistic-spec-article/ARTICLE.md

 You'll notice in our `Vec` constructor we are pattern matching on the type of the array with `case (elems: Array[Double]) =>`.
 This works because arrays are special on the JVM.
-An array's generic type is not erased and we have access to it at runtime and, hence, can pattern match on it.
+An array's generic type is **not** erased, so we have access to it at runtime and, hence, can pattern match on it.
 If our constructor had, instead, taken a `Vector[A]` argument then this would not be possible.